 3. Now select DirectX Shader Cache from the list then click OK and Delete Files

-Once you have finished removing the DirectX Shader Cache go ahead and try playing the game or launch the program you were having issues with, and hopefully it would have sorted the graphical issues.
+Once you have finished removing the DirectX Shader Cache go ahead and try playing the game or launch the program you were having issues with, and hopefully it would have sorted the graphical issues for you.
+You may find our other Windows posts useful here.